 3) If the Dispute cannot be resolved by mutual agreement at the Issue Conference, either party may then request that the Dispute be resolved by mediation.
 Each party shall bear its own attorneys' fees, costs and expenses associated with the mediation.
 The mediator's fees and the administrative fees of the mediation shall be shared equally among the parties.
-Mediation proceedings shall commence within 120 days from the date of either party's request for mediator to resolve the Dispute.
-The mediator to resolve the Dispute.

-may be selected from the approved list of mediators prepared by the American Arbitration Association.
+Mediation proceedings shall commence within 120 days from the date of either party's request for mediation following the Issue Conference.
+The parties shall mutually agree upon the selection of a mediator to resolve the Dispute.
+The mediator may be selected from the approved list of mediators prepared by the American Arbitration Association.
 Unless the parties mutually agree otherwise, mediation proceedings shall be administered in accordance with the commercial mediation procedures of the American Arbitration Association.